 Make sure it’s grammatically correct and in English.
 You don’t want to make the visa officer misunderstand your intention, do you?
 If you need help, Jonathan offers a Cover Letter Writing Service that can help you with your visa application.

-Those are 8 ways to prove your deep rootedness or deep ties to your country.
 It’s especially helpful if you have lacking requirements, unemployed or retired, and more.
+Travel insurance with your name on it also helps!

 Every time you have a visa application, think positively (Law of Attraction.)
 In case you need additional help, you can let Kach help you through coaching or with the Visa Application Bundle Service.